 Google Analytics is a free tool, provided by Google, which allows you to measure the traffic to your website – and so much more!

 Google Analytics is an important asset in any SEO company’s arsenal, or for business owners who are looking to understand their website visitors.
-Google has provided webmasters and SEO professionals with the means to make sense of the internet and take the reins of their online data.
+Google has provided webmasters and SEO service experts with the means to make sense of the internet and take the reins of their online data.

 There is so much fantastic data available for website owners to use, to understand their website traffic and improve performance.
 So how do you get started?
 We have put together the top ways to get the most out of your Google Analytics account.